Nelson Hydro Rural Customers

 Nelson Hydro General Rate Increase

 To meet the rising cost of providing power, Nelson Hydro must adjust its rates for both city and rural customers.
-This rate increase is necessary to cover the 4.36% rate increase in our power purchase costs from FortisBC and includes other direct inflationary costs such as supplies and labour.
-These factors alone result in Nelson Hydro customers requiring a 3.32% general rate increase effective April 1, 2021.
+This rate increase is necessary to cover the 3.46% rate increase in our power purchase costs from FortisBC and includes other direct inflationary costs such as supplies and labour.
+More funds have been allocated for Vegetation Management in 2022 as well as storm response to mitigate the impact that climate change is having on our customers.
+These factors result in the necessity for a general rate increase for all Nelson Hydro customers of 2.5% effective January 1, 2022.

 Nelson Hydro Cost of Service and Rate Design Application (COSA)

 Nelson Hydro has filed a Cost of Service Analysis (COSA) and Rate Design Application with the BC Utilities Commission (BCUC) requesting, among other items, approval to increase rural residential rates.
 Rates would be increased by 5.72% on September 1 in 2021, 2022 and 2023.
 This adjusts rural rates to those recommended in the cost of service analysis, which indicates the current rates do not recover the full costs of serving the rural customers by approximately $1.5 million per year.

 City Council has also committed to adjusting rates for City of Nelson customers to reflect the recommendations in the COSA study.

 - Read the Cost of Service Analysis Report & Application to the BCUC